 Oracle applications (PeopleSoft/Oracle EBS) lack native SAML support.
 As a result, they cannot connect with SAML supporting ID providers and are likely to be alienated from other enterprise applications.
 Most off-the-shelf SSO providers are unaware of this limitation and suggest custom development, which is costly, time-consuming, and often requires the purchase of additional hardware

 ERP applications rely on role-based access controls (RBAC.).
 As remote access requirements increase, organizations need more flexibility to control what users can access based on contextual information.
 RBAC cannot use dynamic information such as project ID, company code, IP address, location, device type, and more to authorize access.

 After a user passes an MFA challenge at login, you have no way of protecting data.
 This gap in security means a hacker with a high privilege credential can access anything they wish – no matter their location or device.

 Lack of Visibility

-Out-of-the-box, PeopleSoft offers high-level logging designed primarily for debugging and troubleshooting.
+Out-of-the-box, ERP applications offer only high-level logging designed primarily for debugging and troubleshooting.
 These logs do not provide information on what data was accessed or any details on the context of access, such as who obtained it, when, or from where.
-Additionally, PeopleSoft lacks the capability to monitor, track, and record user activity on a granular level, along with the context of activity.
+Additionally, native ERP logs lack the capability to monitor, track, and record user activity on a granular level, along with the context of activity.

-Appsian is the only solution that natively installs into your PeopleSoft application server and provides contextual access controls, enhanced logging, and analytics:
+Appsian is the only solution that natively installs into your ERP application server and provides contextual access controls, enhanced logging, and analytics:

 SAML Integration For Single Sign-On

-Enable PeopleSoft SAML 2.0 support to integrate with your existing Identity Provider and deliver the convenience of PeopleSoft SSO to any user, on any device.
+Enable PeopleSoft & Oracle EBS SAML 2.0 support to integrate with your existing Identity Provider and deliver the convenience of SSO to any user, on any device.
 Plus, Appsian gives you the ability to switch Identity Providers (or use multiple) with ease vs. a customized solution.